jinu721/teamUp/README.md

 This is a learning project.
 Feel free to fork and experiment!

+## 🙏 Acknowledgments

+Built with modern technologies and best practices:
+- MERN Stack (MongoDB, Express, React, Node.js)
+- Socket.io for real-time communication
+- TypeScript for type safety
+- Vite for fast development
+- JWT for authentication

 ---

-Built with ❤️ using MERN Stack + Socket.io
+**Built with ❤️ to demonstrate production-ready, real-time full-stack development**

+⭐ Star this repo if you find it helpful for learning or interviews!